SoftBank in talks to invest up to $500 million in Swiggy – TechCrunch

 A third player, Amazon, also entered the food delivery market in India last year, though its operations are still limited to parts of Bangalore.

 At stake is India’s food delivery market, which analysts at Bernstein expect to balloon to be worth $12 billion by 2022, they wrote in a report to clients earlier this year.
-Zomato currently leads the market with about 50% market share, Bernstein analysts wrote.

 After raising $800 million, Swiggy co-founder and chief executive Sriharsha Majety told employees in a memo that the new fundraise “gives us a lot more firepower than the planned investments for our current business lines.
 Given our unfettered ambition though, we will continue to seed/experiment new offerings for the future that may be ready for investment later.
 We will just need to now relentlessly invent and execute over the next few years to build an enduring iconic company out of India.”

-He added in that memo that the long-term goal for the startup is to serve 500 million users in the next 10-15 years, pointing to Chinese food giant Meituan, which had 500 million transacting users last year and is valued at over $100 billion.
+He added in that memo that the long-term goal for the startup is to serve 500 million users in the next 10-15 years, pointing to Chinese food giant Meituan, which had 500 million transacting users last year and is valued at more than $100 billion.

-“We’re coming out of a very hard phase during the last year given Covid and have weathered the storm, but everything we do from here on needs to maximise the chances of our succeeding in the long-term,” he wrote.
+“We’re coming out of a very hard phase during the last year given COVID and have weathered the storm, but everything we do from here on needs to maximise the chances of our succeeding in the long-term,” he wrote.

-Swiggy last year eliminated some jobs — so did Zomato — and scaled down its cloud kitchen efforts as it attempted to stay afloat during the pandemic, which had prompted New Delhi to enforce a months-long lockdown.
+Swiggy, which counts Prosus Ventures among its largest investors, last year eliminated some jobs — so did Zomato — and scaled down its cloud kitchen efforts as it attempted to stay afloat during the pandemic, which had prompted New Delhi to enforce a months-long lockdown.

+Indian news outlet The CapTable, which has corroborated the deal conversations, offers more color on the talks.

+TechCrunch reported on Wednesday that SoftBank Vision Fund 2 is also in talks to invest in Zeta.
+The investment firm, which has also written checks to e-commerce giant Flipkart, ride-hailing firm Ola and budget hospitality startup Oyo, earlier this month backed social commerce Meesho.